IslandViewPTA/islandview-pta-site/site/content/news/book-wrapping-help-need-in-the-island-view-library.md

 Stop by anytime for some library cheers!

-Ok, so that wasn't the kind of (w)rapping Ms. Davis requested...
+Ok, so that wasn't the kind of (w)rapping our librarian Ms. Davis requested...
 Before books can be checked out by your students, they must be wrapped in a protective cover.
 Ms. Davis has a TON of books ready to be wrapped and put on the shelves.

 #### How can you help?